 There’s a renewed creative energy at Rado that’s clearly visible in their product line-up these days.
-Case in point is the new HyperChrome Ultra models that stay true to the two core tenets of the brand – the use of innovative new materials and a strong design language.
+Case in point is the new HyperChrome Ultra Light models that stay true to the two core tenets of the brand – the use of innovative new materials and a strong design language.

 The brown tone case has a similar construction as the bronze version including grade 5 titanium inserts and the sort.
 The brown sun-ray finished dial uses stick indexes for the hours but the minutes are also indicated in 5-minute intervals.
-Sandblasted black gold hands indicate time and again a date window is placed at 3 o’ clock.
-This version is presented on a sporty, vintage look NATO strap.
+Sandblasted black gold hands indicate time and a date window is placed at 3 o’ clock.
+This version is presented on a sporty, vintage style NATO strap.

 Both watches are powered by the self-winding ETA A31.L02.
 Visible through the exhibition caseback, the decorated movement uses black anodized aluminum bridges and base plate as well as a black oscillating rotor.
 It houses a power reserve of 64 hours and an escapement that beats at 4 Hz.
 Both watches are limited editions of 500 pieces and is priced at $2,950 each.